+No, there is no Nanodegree Plus version of AIND.
 This Nanodegree program is launching with hiring partners Didi Chuxing & IBM Watson.
 So while Nanodegree Plus is not an option in this case, hiring partners like these mean our students will have direct and preferential exposure at these companies.
 Plus, we expect to add more hiring partners over time.

 We will not be supporting Connect sessions for the Artificial Intelligence Nanodegree program at this time.
 While students of this program are of course welcome to attend Connect sessions, we will not be able to provide curriculum support at the sessions, nor will there be session leads on-site who are equipped to provide specific program guidance and input.

 You will receive a certificate after you’ve completed both terms of the Nanodegree program.